OfficeDev/Outlook-Add-in-On-Send/README.md

 ## Prerequisites

-* A web server to host the sample files.
+* A trusted web server to host the sample files.
 The server must be able to accept SSL-protected requests (https) and have a valid SSL certificate.
 * An Office 365 email account.
+* Enable the on send feature - by default, the on send functionality is disabled.
+Add-ins for Outlook on the web that use the on send feature will run for users who are assigned an Outlook on the web mailbox policy that has the **OnSendAddinsEnabled** flag set to **true**.
+Administrators can enable on send by running Exchange Online PowerShell cmdlets.
+To learn what cmdlets to run, see [Installing Outlook add-ins that use on send](https://docs.microsoft.com/en-us/outlook/add-ins/outlook-on-send-addins#installing-outlook-add-ins-that-use-on-send)

 ## Configuring and installing the sample